Skip to content

 The planning here is crucial as you want to make sure to avoid annoying the recipients with too many deliveries.
 The rest periods and potentially varying your designs is very important.

 The careful planning and execution required here is possible thanks to modern delivery methods and stock control systems.
+Your deliveries can be timed with a better level of accuracy than what used to be possible in the past.

 Why do leaflet drops work?